dallasjohnson/alienworlds-architecture/token.md

 # **Alien Worlds token** smart contract:
 ## Blockchain account: `alien.worlds`

+This smart contract manages the fungible tokens related to Alien Worlds on the WAX blockchain.
+This is closely equivalent to the ERC20 contract on Ethereum based blockchains.
+It handles the ability to issue, burn, transfer and vest tokens.
+While most actions are common to token contracts on many types of blockchains the vesting in Alien worlds as the effect of locking Trilium for period and provides a mechanism for moving Trilium between the Wax and Ethereum based blockchains.
-## Permissions
+## Technical view of Permissions on chain
+**-- Permission Name** - Requirements to satisfy

+**-- -- -- -- -- Child Permission Name** - Requirements to satisfy

     owner - requires 3 from: +1  aamir.worlds@active, +1  aarav.worlds@active, +1  advik.worlds@active, +1  anya.worlds@active
         active - requires 2 from: +1  aamir.worlds@active, +1  aarav.worlds@active, +1  advik.worlds@active, +1  anya.worlds@active

 ## Actions

-This smart contract manages the fungible tokens related to Alien Worlds on the WAX blockchain.
-This is closely equivalent to the ERC20 contract on Ethereum based blockchains.

-Features include:

 * `create(name issuer, asset maximum_supply)` - creates a new token specifying the issuer, symbol and max supply.
   * requires auth `alien.worlds@active`